mikeplem/docker/up_and_running/chapter_4.md

     - [Amazon Elastic Container Registry](https://gallery.ecr.aws/)
         - May never have as many images that would be found on Docker Hub
         - Not affected by rate limits that we have encountered
 - The order of commands in your Dockerfile can impact the speed of builds.
 Move the commands that change to the bottom of the Dockerfile.
-This will limit the number of var DEFAULT_WHO = "World";
-steps that have to be performed on subsequent builds
 - It is best to only run a single process inside a container rather that more than one.
 This makes the container much easier to scale horizontally.
     - For example, do not run a database and frontend application inside the same container
 - If you want to ensure all future Docker builds never use cache, use the `--no-cache` argument on the build command line.